stijn-dejongh/lovecraft_public_domain/raw_converts/dq.md

 reach Sarkomand in their journey back, but had planned to ask old traders in Dylath-Leen.
 He did not like to think of going again to the subterrene world of gugs and risking once more that hellish tower of Koth with its Cyclopean steps leading to the enchanted wood, yet he felt he might have to try this course if all else failed.
-Over Leng&rsquo;s plateau past the lone monastery he dared not go unaided; for the high-priest&rsquo;s emissaries must be many, while at the journey&rsquo;s end there would no doubt be the shantaks and perhaps other things to deal with.
-If he could get a boat he might sail back to Inganok past the jagged and hideous rock in the sea, for the primal frescoes in the monastery labyrinth had shewn that this frightful place lies not far from Sarkomand&rsquo;s basalt quays.
+Over Leng's plateau past the lone monastery he dared not go unaided; for the high-priest's emissaries must be many, while at the journey's end there would no doubt be the shantaks and perhaps other things to deal with.
+If he could get a boat he might sail back to Inganok past the jagged and hideous rock in the sea, for the primal frescoes in the monastery labyrinth had shewn that this frightful place lies not far from Sarkomand's basalt quays.
 But to find a boat in this aeon-deserted city was no probable thing, and it did not appear likely that he could ever make one.

   Such were the thoughts of Randolph Carter when a new impression began beating